Learn More about Nat

 Nathan Spitzer (now Nat Shaffir) was born on December 26, 1936, in Iasi, Romania, to Anton and Fany Spitzer.
 In 1931, Anton and his new bride had moved from Transylvania to Bucium, a village near Iasi, along with Anton’s two brothers.
 The family owned a large dairy farm that supplied dairy products to the Romanian army.
 The Spitzers’ farm prospered, with many head of cattle.
 Fany managed the household and raised Nat and his two sisters, Sara and Lili.

-In early 1944, Romanian military authorities took Nat’s father and other able-bodied men from Iasi to perform forced labor laying new railroad tracks.
+In June 1943, Romanian military authorities took Nat’s father and other able-bodied men from Iasi to perform forced labor laying new railroad tracks.
 Iasi fell to the Soviet Army in August 1944 but Anton would not be liberated and able to return until the spring of 1945.
 By that time, most of the Spitzers’ extended family, who had remained in Transylvania when it was occupied by Hungary, had been killed.
 Fany’s father and ten of her siblings had been transported to the Auschwitz-Birkenau and Buchenwald concentration camps by Hungarian gendarmerie in complicity with the Germans.
 (Her mother had died years earlier in childbirth.)
 Her father later died of starvation in a forced labor camp.
 Only two of Fany’s brothers, Moshe and Lazar Wax, survived to their liberation.
 Moshe died shortly after while on board a ship heading to a sanatorium in Sweden; Lazar later immigrated to the United States.